Personal Possessions Insurance

 Home Emergency Cover

-If you find that your boiler has broken down or your sink has sprung a leak.
+If you find that your boiler has broken down unexpectedly or your sink has sprung a leak.
 You don’t have to ring around out of hours, because home emergency cover is designed to take care of your domestic disasters.
-All you have to do is make one call to our emergency helpline and we could cover repairs and call-out charges up to £500 (including VAT).
+All you have to do is make one call to our emergency helpline and we could cover repairs and call-out charges up to £500 (including VAT) subject to a £25 excess.

 For full information, and terms and conditions on these Optional Extras please look at the policy booklet.